weikunhan/persoanl-website/source/_posts/biography.md

 {% span logo blue h1, About %}

 I am currently a Research Assistant in Electrical Engineering and Computer Science at Oregon State University.
-I research Deep Learning on 3D Point Cloud algorithms, supervised by Prof. Fuxin Li.
+I am researching deep learning algorithms on 3D point clouds, supervised by Prof. Fuxin Li.

 <br/>

-Previously, I was a Computer Vision Scientist at Clobotics Global, researching numerous feasible algorithms for Image Classification and Object Detection to improve the Product Recognition cloud engine for global consumer goods companies.
-Besides implementing state-of-art algorithms and optimizing its performance for the end-to-end AI product, I was a Machine Learning Engineer working on many AI system design tasks, such as Ceiling Analysis dashboards, Active Learning pipeline, Image Retrieval system, Distributed Data pipeline, and Online Learning pipeline.
-Moreover, I was a Software Development Engineer working on AI infrastructure development tasks, such as the Product Search website and Data Operations platform.
+Previously, I was a Computer Vision Scientist at Clobotics Global, researching numerous feasible deep learning algorithms for image classification and object detection to improve the product recognition cloud engine for retail insights as a service (RIAAS).
+Besides implementing state-of-art algorithms and optimizing its performance for the end-to-end AI product, I was a Machine Learning Engineer working on many AI infrastructure development, such as ceiling analysis dashboards, active learning pipeline, image retrieval system, distributed data pipeline, product search website, and data operations platform.

 <br/>